thorpej/nabud/README.md

     Dec 30 12:07:15 the-ripe-vessel nabud[6179]: INFO: image_use: [/dev/tty-uftdi-A10MHWD6-0] Using image pak-000001 from Channel 1.
     Dec 30 12:07:22 the-ripe-vessel nabud[6179]: INFO: image_done: [/dev/tty-uftdi-A10MHWD6-0] Done with image pak-000001.

+## Changes

+### nabud-0.8 (in development on main branch)
+* Support for the NabuRetroNet blob store extensions to the Adaptor protocol.
+These extensions allow programs running on the NABU to access up to 256 "slots" of cloud storage that are cached in the server.
+This opens up a lot of exciting opportunities for things like downloadable game levels, music tracks, etc.

+### nabud-0.7
+* Support for remote sources, including NabuRetroNet, althrough NabuRetroNet's "HomeBrew" channel does not work due to how the data is vended by that channel.
+* Support for SecureTransport on macOS, eliminating the dependency on OpenSSL on that platform.

+### nabud-0.6
+* Added TCP connection support, for emulators such as MAME.
+* Changed the build system to use GNU autotools.
+* Several small bug fixes.

+### nabud-0.5
+This was the initial "preview" release, just meant to get it out there for folks to play with.
+It supported only local sources and serial connections.
+Written over the course of a few days during the Christmas 2022 holiday break.

 ## Acknowledgements

 First off, I want to acknowledge the folks nominally responsible for this NABU "Great Awakening":